Melchin1a/rtd-test/docs/source/index.rst

 .. note::

-   This project is under not not active development.
+   This project is under not not active development. bla

 Contents
 --------